from the FPG Diaries / Glastonbury

 Glastonbury was and is the mothership of the multidisciplinary outdoor festivals.
 It was already large and getting larger.
 Some of the regulars on the festival circuit felt it was too big and that it was becoming more like a small crime-ridden city than the more natural, peaceful, optimistic events we’d fallen in love with.
-But for me, it was a shining example of how far you could go with the basic Albion model - stallholders paying rent to support the arts and punters paying through consumption of stallholder goods and services.
+But for me, it was a shining example of how far you could go with the basic Albion model - stallholders paying rent to support the arts and punters, drawn by the arts, paying through consumption of stallholder goods and services.
 It was demonstrating the perhaps infinite scaleability of that model.
 Organisationally, it was really a collection of smaller festivals, with different teams entirely in charge of their own physical areas, their own budgets, and their own order of events.
 The better a team performed in terms of punter attraction and satisfaction, the larger their budget grew in the following year.

 My feeling was that this model of nomadic temporariness could and should be used to replace some of the more permanent and crass fixtures of the outside world, such as shopping centres and theme parks.